spences10/cv/src/lib/copy/work.md

 ### Highlights

-Svelte Society London co-organiser, co-ordinated the Svelte London meet-up for the last seven months now.

 Jamstack Conf 2021 Workshop, **"Build with SvelteKit and GraphQL"** _build a fast secure project that uses SvelteKit's features_.

 Jamstack Explorers Mission: "**[Building with SvelteKit and GraphCMS]**".

-Recorded 26 (and counting) [getting started videos] for the GraphCMS [examples repo] on GitHub.
+Recorded 26 [getting started videos] for the GraphCMS [examples repo] on GitHub.

-Blog posts on getting started with SvelteKit and Data Binding with Svelte.
+Deep dives on getting started with SvelteKit and Data Binding with Svelte.

 </section>